najim2004/artistryavenue-client/README.md

 # Artistry Avenue

-Welcome to Artistry Avenue, your destination for art and paintings!
+Welcome to Artistry Avenue, your premier destination for art and paintings!

 ## Features and Characteristics